 This single-shot mode is great – if it works.
 My H20 doesn’t function in single-shot mode, probably due to a defective optical sensor.
 I couldn’t get it working, but my troubleshooting steps might help you.

-Phase One’s knowledge base articles KB 1174 and KB 2180 point out the most common issues.
+Phase One’s knowledge base articles KA 1103 points out the most common issue.
 If it’s not your tether, sync cable, or shutter, you arrive at the release pin.
 Turns out that the optical sensor for the pin requires a reflection and can’t see the pin if it’s dirty.
 Older cameras tend to have dark and tarnished release pins.
 Phase One gives the following advice:

 “The inside portion of the pin must be a shiny silver so that the optical sensor inside the back can see it.
 You can use an emery board or nylon cleaning pad to scape away any tarnish or paint (as displayed above).
 Alternatively, you can use a silver paint pen to touch up the inside of the pin.”